dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 ## XFCE, KDE and workspaces
 As you might saw in my previous [blog post](@/blog/vscode-to-neovim.md), this year I also started using Neovim.
 At that time, I was still using KDE Plasma 5 and I loved it.
-I used a 3x3 workspace grid, I brought over from XFCE, and had specific programs always in the same workspace.
+I used a 3x3 workspace grid, I brought over from XFCE and had specific programs always in the same workspace.

 But being able to do everything with a few keystrokes, like in Neovim, just feels so nice.
 Then I finally tried Sway, **side by side** to KDE Plasma and used both for some time.